pbauermeister/dfd/doc/README.md

 ### 1. Including files

 You can include a file as includee.
-Here we include `includee.dfd` (which defines P1 and P2) by `#include includee.dfd`:
+Here we include the file `includee.dfd` (which defines P1 and P2) by `#include includee.dfd`:

 ```data-flow-diagram includer.svg